Spain

 1. Get back to nature on the way to the beach

-A fun fact about Ibiza – the island has a surprising amount of pine forests.
-Not only do they make a great change of scenery from the bars and business of the towns, but they also provide ample opportunities to enjoy a picnic together or seeing a side of the island you didn’t even know existed.
+A fun fact about Ibiza is that the island has a surprising amount of pine forests.
+Not only do they make a great change of scenery from the bars and business of the towns, but they also provide ample opportunities to enjoy a picnic together or see a side of the island you didn’t even know existed.

 2. Take in some tipsy delights